If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

 Overall the hike is suitable for most people as long as you’re in decent physical shape.

-I spent hours reading through Tripadvisor reviews and there were many reports of people well into their 60’s completing this hike.
+I spent hours reading through Tripadvisor reviews beforehand and there were many reports of people well into their 60’s completing this hike.

-It does get fairly strenuous at points, particularly near the end but it’s nothing that most people can’t handle.
+It does get fairly strenuous at certain points, particularly near the end but it’s nothing that most people can’t handle.

 Physically, you do need to be able to take big steps up and down rocks at several points along the hike.
 You may also need to use your hands to pull yourself up in places.